garrandall/popular-music-data/tracks/the-ghost-of-you-my-chemical-romance.md

 Never coming home never coming home
 Could I?
 Should I?
 And all the wounds that are ever gonna scar me
-For all the ghosts that are never gonna...
+For all the ghosts that are never gonna